bharatg/green_tracker_analyzer/README.md

 - [ ] Setting up migrations
 - [ ] Decide where to show the statistics (push them on Telegram?
 Show them at some url in the django or the node site?)
 - [ ] Decide what and how to visualize it (which statistics to show, and the visualization design)
+- [ ] Setup multiple databases on django (one remote on heroku, one local, using django-environ and .env files)
-- [ ] Cleanup in the repo.
+- [x] Cleanup in the repo.
 Remove what is unneeded.
 - [ ] Django minimal app (correctly set up app, at least index for / url)
 - [x] Solving 'gunicorn' bug and making the app run on heroku
 - [x] Setting up correctly config variables on heroku